 It also has a “Decay” option, which allows you to set how the sound will decay, and a “Loop” option, which causes a looping sound for as long as you choose to set it.
 Another sound option is the “Pad Song” which allows you to start a pre-recorded song when you tap the pad.

 We can't deny that this Alesis has excellent performance and an almost lifelike sound.
-It is, perhaps by far, the best realistic sound within this range.
+It's, perhaps by far, the best realistic sound within this range.
 In addition, the options for elaborate sequences are excellent and at times border on the high-end.
-That is why we recommend it for those drummers who want this quality of realism.
+That is why we recommend it for drummers who want this quality of realism.
 Find the best price at Thomann.

-We do not present you more electronic batteries in this range because the Millenium MPS-850 is the best option you will find in this price range.
-It is fantastic, it has it all, quality, price, sensitivity, performance and a high quality module.
-The Alesis is excellent and in realistic sounds is better than the Millenium, but the price difference for almost the same quality of components, pads, structure, equalization, is very large and we believe that the Millenium has the merits to be the best option in terms of quality and price.
+We do not present you more electronic drum sets in this range because the Millenium MPS-850 is the best option you will find in this price range.
+It's fantastic, it has it all, quality, reasonable price, sensitivity, performance and a high quality module.
+The Alesis is excellent and its realistic sounds are better than the Millenium, but the price difference for almost the same quality of components, pads, structure and equalization is very large, and we believe that the Millenium has the merits to be the best option in terms of quality and price.

-The most versatile electronic batteries for advanced users
+The most versatile electronic drum sets for advanced users

-We have arrived at the advanced batteries and we present you only one option, the best for this price range, which stands out for its impressive technology and sound qualities.
+We have arrived at the advanced category, and we present you with only one option, the best for this price range, which stands out for its impressive technology and sound qualities.